vidhirathore/Transformers-for-Arithmetic/README.md

-# Assignment 5: Sequence-to-Sequence Learning with Transformers for Arithmetic
+# Sequence-to-Sequence Learning with Transformers for Arithmetic

 This project implements an Encoder-Decoder Transformer model from scratch (using PyTorch's `nn.MultiheadAttention` but not `nn.TransformerEncoder/Decoder`) to perform basic arithmetic (addition and subtraction) on character sequences.